ekuiter/variED/README.md

 We provide different ways to get started using variED.

-#### Demo

-The easiest way to get started with variED is to use our [online demo](http://varied.herokuapp.com).
-This is a standard Heroku deployment, as described below.
-Note that this deployment is restarted regularly, so you should not expect it to persist any changes.

 #### Deploy to the Cloud

 Using the buttons above, you can simply deploy variED to a number of cloud